A love letter to golf…

 Highland was founded at the beginning of 2025.
 After a year of loving golf.
 But to truly understand my love for golf we have to take a look back to 2023.
 The single worst period of my life, and (hopefully) the worst it will ever be.

-I was going through a messy breakup, where I realised I wasn’t close to being the person I wanted to be.
+I was going through a life-altering breakup.
 I was overweight.
 I said goodbye to once close friends, and quite frankly, for a period I was alone.
-I was coping with this all in unhealthy ways, with my addiction, comfort eating and more.
+I was coping with this all in unhealthy ways and I was just rotting away.
 I was at rock bottom, I was diagnosed with severe depression and I wanted it all to end.

 Golf, along with faith and therapy have restored me and built me new.
 I’m happy to talk about my experiences with the other two, but for now – let’s talk Golf.